Lee-Scott Academy is an independent school serving over 700 Pre-K through 12th grade students.

 - Application and non-refundable fee: A completed application and the required application fee are required before a student may be considered for acceptance

-- Transcripts or report cards, standardized testing results, and teacher recommendations: Past performance is a strong indicator of future performance.
+- Transcripts or report cards and standardized testing results: Past performance is a strong indicator of future performance.
 Grades, tardies, absences, and teacher comments all enable us to see how prospective students have performed in their past school.
-Students applying for grades two through 12 are required to have two teachers recommendations.
 Students applying for Pre-K, Kindergarten, or first grade are evaluated for readiness.

 - Interviews: Each applicant is asked to visit our school and secondary students participate in an interview.
 Secondary students are also welcome to schedule a time to shadow a current student in either their present grade or the grade in which they may potentially be enrolled.